maxvoigt/maxvoigt.github.io/_pages/about.md

   - /about.html
 ---

-I will be joining the HEC Montréal as an Assistant Professor of Finance in August 2024.
+I will be joining HEC Montréal as an Assistant Professor of Finance in August 2024.

 I am a PhD candidate in Financial Economics at the Frankfurt School, and a visiting researcher at the Chair of Economic Theory I at Heidelberg University.
 Prior to my doctoral studies, I studied Financial Economics at the University of Oxford and gained industry experience.